Skip to main content

 • Review study findings and help identify ways to share them.

-• Ensure RECOVER study leaders follow the RECOVER guiding principles (PDF, 327 KB) when engaging with study participants and the public.
+• Ensure RECOVER study leaders follow the guiding principles detailed in the RECOVER Patient and Community Engagement Strategy (PDF, 327 KB) when engaging with study participants and the public.

 Members of the NCEG are part of the larger group of RECOVER Representatives.